Learn About Cornflowers

 Downy Mildew: This fungus causes whitish gray patches on the undersides and eventually both sides of the leaves.
 Burpee Recommends: Rotate crops.
 Avoid overhead watering.
 Provide adequate air circulation, do not overcrowd plants.
 Do not work around plants when they are wet.

 Powdery Mildew: This fungus disease occurs on the top of the leaves in humid weather conditions.
 The leaves appear to have a whitish or greyish surface and may curl.
 Burpee Recommends: Avoid powdery mildew by providing good air circulation for the plants by good spacing and pruning.
 Contact your Cooperative Extension Service for fungicide recommendations.

-Rust: A number of fungus diseases that rust colored spots on foliage, stalks and husks.
+Rust: A number of fungus diseases that causes rust colored spots on foliage and stalks.
 Burpee Recommends: Practice crop rotation.
 Remove infected plants.
 Contact your Cooperative Extension Service for fungicide recommendations.

 Common Pest and Cultural Problems